01 of 06

 “Most of the restorations I do have nothing to do with what they’re worth.
 I’m restoring memories.
 It’s total emotion.”

 Personally, Dale tries not to get too attached to his restoration projects.
 He sees himself as a picker in the business of selling restorations that aren't commissioned by the original owners, many of which were featured on American Restoration in the past.
-An old Western style vending machine on display in his lobby along with a number of other restored pieces being offered for sale were some of his favorite projects ever.
-That Western vending machine has a price tag on it, but with a five-figure value he knows he’ll be hanging on to it for quite some time — and that’s fine with him.Continue to 4 of 6 below.
+An old Western-style vending machine on display in his lobby along with several other restored pieces being offered for sale were some of his favorite projects ever.
+That Western vending machine has a price tag on it, but with a five-figure value he knows he’ll be hanging on to it for quite some time—and that’s fine with him.Continue to 4 of 6 below.

 04 of 06